-Much of our research is conducted in collaboration with local, national, and international groups and organisations, including universities in the UK and beyond, and a wide range of non-academic organisations.
-Among those collaborating on current research projects are English Heritage and BUPA nursing homes.
-We are also extensively engaged with Liverpool-based organisations such as National Museums Liverpool, the Foundation for Art and Creative Technology, Radio Merseyside, the Open Eye Gallery and Liverpool Sound City, and benefit from strong and long-standing institutional partnerships:
+Much of our research is conducted in collaboration with local, national and international groups and organisations, including universities in the UK and beyond and a wide range of non-academic organisations.
+Among those collaborating on current research projects are Historic England and BUPA nursing homes, and we also benefit from strong and long-standing institutional partnerships:

 The International Association for the Study of Popular Music: The IPM is the official office and archive of the International Association for the Study of Popular Music (IASPM), an organisation established to promote scholarship in the area of popular music.
 Former IPM staff played a key role in the foundation of IASPM and IPM researchers have regularly served on IASPM executive and branch committees.